Nick Jonas And Priyanka Chopra Are Reportedly Not ‘Putting Pressure’ On Starting A Family

 “Nick and Priyanka wants kids, but right now it’s not a priority,” a source explained to the news outlet, noting that both are “extremely busy” at the moment — and they certainly are.

 Along with supporting her husband on his tour, Chopra also has a big lineup of films ahead of her.
-According to her IMDb page, she currently has one film in post-production, and is in the midst of filming another.
+According to her IMDb page, she currently has one film in post-production and is in the midst of filming another.
 Two more projects have also been announced for the Quantico actress.

 The insider continued, explaining to Entertainment Tonight that the newlyweds “haven’t been putting pressure on having kids.”